Thursday, November 28, 2024

 These two reports a day apart seem to paint a different picture of the Tonkawa in 1843 than that of Walsh's article (per possibility #2), and O'Dell's claims, of a tribe of some 250 in a weakened state huddled in Austin's city limits for protection.

-The description of the Tonkawa in Bastrop does raise a question.
-Per Walsh, some 250 Tonkawa 2/3 of which were probably women and children, by Walsh's account not in great shape, needing refuge.
+Per Walsh, we have some 250 Tonkawa 2/3 of which were probably women and children, by Walsh's account not in great shape, needing refuge.
 With Austin largely depopulated and itself in weakened condition, why would anyone go to Austin for safety if indeed you suspected that it was the bullseye for an attack by the Comanche?
 The residents of Austin that stayed did so because their lives were rooted in homesteads and businesses (as Bollaert commented on).
-The Tonkawa were mobile and could have gone anywhere .. like Bastrop .. which some including Campo obviously did.
-As well as the coast to see the ocean.
+The Tonkawa were mobile and could have gone anywhere .. like Bastrop .. where some like Campo himself were camped.

 I'll reemphasize, Bollaert's description of the Tonkawa in Bastrop in 1843 seems to show a tribe that is still mobile and not afraid to move about.
 Bollaert is a primary source, eye witness account to Austin in 1843, from a man known to document details.

-The almost total focus on documenting the Tonkawa in Bastrop compared with the complete lack of reference to any Tonkawa in Austin by Bollaert begs the question of whether they were there in 1843.
+The almost total focus on documenting the Tonkawa in Bastrop compared with the complete lack of reference to any Tonkawa in Austin by Bollaert begs the question of whether they were there in Austin in 1843.

 On the face of it, it’s hard to reconcile that the Comanche and their allies, who thwarted Texas westward expansion for another three plus decades, would have been dissuaded from burning Austin to the ground as they had done with Linnville just years before by a force of some 250 Tonkawa, 2/3 of which were likely women and children.
 Despite the number of chiefs killed in the Council House Massacre in 1840, the Penateka (much less the other Comanche divisions) still had powerful chiefs remaining: Buffalo Hump, Yellow Wolf, and Santa Anna (no not that one!) to name a few.

-I would also point out that San Antonio wasn’t leveled either even while under the command of the Mexican army who might well have helped.
-San Antonio was, after all, the location of the Council House Massacre of 1840.
 With Houston back as Texas’ president, and given the events of 1840 (Council House Massacre, Raid on Linnville, Plum Creek Battle, and Moore’s raid into Comancheria), many of the Penateka were ready for peace.
 This is a documented fact.
 The Comanche had already approached Fort Colorado in 1837 asking for a treaty of peace (Smithwick).

 Frank Brown also weighed in on this question speculating "... they [the Comanche] probably considered the place [Austin] doomed and the game not worth the candle."
 (Annals of Travis County and of the City of Austin Volume 4, p.9 or p.57 on the portal).
 In other words, Texas itself (Houston et.al.) was doing a pretty good job of trying to shut Austin down; it wasn't worth risking additional casualties and any potential peace treaties with Houston that might be in the near future.
 Work smarter, not harder.
 Let Houston -- or the Mexican army -- finish it off.